Death Smiles on a Murderer: Plot

 Instead, Doctor Sturges is called to check on her.
 He hears no heartbeat and discovers her gold medallion carrying the inscription "Greta 1906" as well as mysterious symbols, which he recognizes, perturbed.

 Getrud, the Ravensbrücks' servant, having recognized Greta, is haunted in her room by Franz von Holstein, who repeatedly vanishes and reappears and cuts her neck open with a scalpel - a wound that bleeds but disappears.

 Sturges discovers a scar on Greta's neck on the same spot.
 He inserts a needle into her right eyeball, causing neither damage nor pain and confirming that Greta is undead.
 For the coachman's death certificate, he opens the coffin to discover the corpse's rapid decomposition - an indication that he was undead at the time of the crash.
 Sturges keeps both facts secret.

 Gertrud packs her things, leaves, and is chased by Franz's apparition along a path at whose end she is approached by an unseen assailant, who - despite her assertion that she has not told anyone and is leaving for good - murders her.

 Meanwhile, Doctor Sturges is working in his underground laboratory.
 The medallion's symbols contain a formula for the creation of life.
 Just as Sturges succeeds in bringing one of his corpses to life, he is strangled by an unseen assailant, who also kills the corpse and the doctor's deaf lab assistant.

 Walter and Eva both gradually fall in love with Greta.
 Spying on a love meeting between Walter and Greta, Eva's jealousy escalates.
 In Walter's absence, she lures Greta into the villa's cellar, where she declares her hate and walls her up alive.
-She lies to Walter about an unexpected departure of Greta's.
+She lies to Walter about Gret's unexpected departure.
 Dannick investigates Greta's disappearance, remaining clueless.

 A month later, a masquerade ball is held at the villa.
 In a party game, Eva has to guess the identities of the masked guests.
 A woman in red whose name she cannot guess puts aside her creepily deformed mask, revealing herself as Greta and vanishing.
-In disbelief, Eva checks for the body, when the dark cat jumps through the wall opening at her face and runs up the stairs, where Greta appears, smiling.
-Eva follows her, and Greta's face suddenly turns into that of a rotten corpse.
-She chases Eva up into the attic, from where she falls to her death, screaming.
+In disbelief, Eva checks for the body when the dark cat jumps through the wall opening at her face and runs up the stairs, where Greta appears, smiling.
+Eva follows her and Greta's face suddenly turns into a rotten corpse.
+She chases Eva up into the attic, from where Eva falls to her death, screaming.

 Herbert, Walter's father, returns for Eva's funeral.
 During the ceremony, he catches a glimpse of Greta standing in the distance, which causes him to have a flashback to 1906: Greta dies in childbirth and Franz points his finger at him in accusation.